- Ensure Employee Health and Safety

 In response to this situation, from FY2022, Toshiba Corporation and the Toshiba Health Insurance Association have been holding Group walking events in the spring and autumn.

-When we started, the number of participants was small, but this number has gradually increased, and by spring 2024, when we used ICT tools, more than 10,000 employees participated in this event.
+When we started, the number of participants was small, but this number has gradually increased, even as the total number of Group employees has decreased, and from FY2024, when we used ICT tools, more than 10,000 employees participated in this event.

 Number of participants